-On barbell presses we work up to one top end set in the 5-8 range if you’re a newbie or as high as 10-12 for stronger, more advanced guys.
-On dumbbell presses 2-3 sets of 6-12 reps is the norm.
+On overhead presses we work up to 1-3 heavy, top end sets in the 5-8 range if you’re a newbie or as high as 10-12 for strong, advanced guys.

 No discussion about how to build big shoulders would be complete without mentioning the handstand pushup.
 This is as difficult as it sounds but can be modified for novice or intermediate lifters.

 The easiest way to work up to a handstand pushup is to start by simply holding the position for time while you keep your feet up against the wall.

 When you can easily hold your bodyweight for sixty seconds start working eccentric only reps.
 Do five singles and take five seconds to lower yourself.
 Work up to doing five sets of three, lowering in 6-8 seconds.
 After doing that for a few weeks you will be able to get your first rep on your own.

 Once that’s possible you should do one or two sets of one rep and a couple more eccentric only reps.
 When you get to the point where you can do three reps try doing ten singles with about 45-60 seconds between them.

 When can do six reps you’d want to do sets of three.
 So about half of what you are capable of doing in one set.

 Progression on these will take time so be patient and keep practicing.